 The pump will, in any case, stop after 5 minutes, which is long enough to aerate the sample.
 The final reading will be the same as for standard protocol except that it will be more precise.
 So no multiplying factor is required.

 Apart from it taking longer to finish the analysis, the only issue is humidity which will have more time to build up to unacceptable levels.

-A solution is to run the pump for short periods during the analysis, so circulating dry air through the RAD7 and bringing down the humidity $([Setup] \rightarrow [Pump] \rightarrow [On] [Enter]$ and $[Setup] \rightarrow [Pump] \rightarrow [Off] [Enter]$ ).
+A solution is to run the pump for short periods during the analysis, so circulating dry air through the RAD7 and bringing down the humidity (Setup, pump on [ENTER] and Setup, pump, off [ENTER]).
 A problem with this, though, is that it aerates the sample and delivers more water molecules to the desiccant, so depleting it.

-To be able to circulate sample air through the desiccant and through the RAD7 without aerating the water sample any further, connect the included RAD $H_2O$ Bypass Assembly as shown in Figure 9 in the previous section.
-This will allow the the air flow to bypass the aerator as needed.
-The Bypass Valve must be turned off during the first five minutes while the water sample is being aerated.
+To be able to circulate sample air through the desiccant and through the RAD7 without aerating the water sample any further a bypass may be made for the air flow to bypass the aerator.
+A valve in this bypass must be turned off during the first five minutes while the water sample is being aerated.
 It may be opened for later circulation of the air round the loop, to keep the RAD7 dry.

-It would be possible to use an entirely different protocol from WAT-40 or 250.
+It would be possible to use an entirely different protocol from WAT 40 or 250.
 In that case with, say, SNIFF protocol and 10-minute cycle times, the pump will run for five minutes at the beginning of every cycle.
 After the first cycle the by-pass valve may be opened to prevent further aeration of the sample.

-To determine the original radon concentration in the water sample after a SNIFF protocol reading it will be necessary to multiply the radon in air measurement by a factor whose value may be found from a measurement with WAT 40 or 250 protocol.
+To determine the original radon concentration in the water sample after a SNIFF protocol reading it will be necessary to multiply the radon in air measurement by a factor whose value may be found from a measurement with WAT 40 or WAT250 protocol.
 In fact the two could be made with the same sample.
-First make a normal RAD $H_2O$ measurement then, without changing the physical setup, change the preset WAT protocol to SNIFF, bypass the aerator (to conserve desiccant) and start a new run.
-The readings will now be radon in air and may be compared directly with the previous WAT readings of radon in the water.
+First make a normal RAD H2O measurement then, without changing the physical setup, change the preset WATXXX protocol to SNIFF, bypass the aerator (to conserve desiccant) and start a new run.
+The readings will now be radon in air and may be compared directly with the previous WATxxx readings of radon in the water.

-7.5 Active DRYSTIK (ADS-2, ADS-3)
+7.5 Active DRYSTIK

-If an active DRYSTIK is used instead of a passive device, the RAD7 pump must be switched Off and the DRYSTIK pump used instead.
-The Active DRYSTIK models ADS-2 and ADS-3 offer multiple air flow ports.
-The High Airflow port provides an air flow rate of approximately 1.5 L/min, and it will cause the aeration to proceed more rapidly than is possible with the RAD7 pump.
-But if the DRYSTIK's Low Airflow output is used, the air flow rate will be much lower than the RAD7 pump speed; slightly under 0.2 L/min.
-It will therefore take at least 20 minutes (instead of five) to aerate the sample.
-In this case it is recommended that after setting the RAD7 to WAT-40 or 250 Protocol, and turning the RAD7 pump Off $([Setup] \rightarrow [Pump] \rightarrow [Off] [Enter])$ , the cycle time should be extended to 10 minutes.
-It will take an hour to complete the analysis, but virtually no desiccant will be used if the RAD7 was initially dried out properly.
+If an active DRYSTIK is used instead of a passive device, the RAD7 pump must be switched off and the DRYSTIK pump used instead.
+This circulates air at only 0.2 L/min.
+It will therefore take 20 minutes instead of five to aerate the sample.
+It is recommended, therefore that, after presetting WAT 40 (or 250), the pump be turned off (Setup, pump, off [ENTER]) and the cycle time be extended to 10 minutes.
+It will take an hour to make the analysis, but virtually no desiccant will be used if the RAD7 was initially dried out properly.

-7.6 Large Water Samples
+7.6 Large Aerator